sigstore/docs/content/home.md

 sections:
   - ctaStyle: solidCtaPurple
     showSupportedBy: true
-    text: Making sure your software’s what it says it is.
+    text: Making sure your software’s what it claims to be.
     header: A new standard for signing, verifying  and protecting software
     showStatsBanner: true
     bgColour: bg-pastel-orange